NeKzor/tem/doc/src/reversed/securom.md

 	- Gets registry key `InstallPath`
 	- Gets registry key `Language`
   - Checks if the file `EN/patch.dat` does not exist
-    - Skips rest if it does exist lol.
-Backdoor???
+    - Skips the rest if it does exist lol
   - Opens `GridGameLauncher.exe`
     - Reads 0x6D1558 bytes (the whole file) into a buffer
 	- XORs 4 bytes at a time with `0xAE19EDA3` from `(0x6D1558 - 40) / 4` to `0x6D1558`